 The following review appeared in Artforum in March 2020.
 In his latest body of work, José Sierra presents thirteen large anthropomorphic vessels that combine sculpture, painting, and ceramic techniques.
 Their varying surface textures and distilled vocabulary of geometric marks and colors (saturated lemon yellows, pinks, lime greens, and cobalt blues pattern dark gray and black surfaces) evoke the paintings of... +

-The following article was originally published by The Seen in September, 2017.
+The following story was originally published by Oyez Review in March 2020.

-The following interview was originally published by The Seen in May, 2017.
+The following article was published by Artforum in January, 2020.

 In “Estampas del Popol Vuh,”... +